 10/10 would recommend to a friend.
 About an hour and a half outside of Valencia, Montanejos is known for its thermal baths.
 It can be a little tricky to get to, so if you’re willing to spend a bit more I would 100% book the ‘Hot Springs Tour’ with GoValenciaTours. €69 for a whole day of fun, and SO much is included.

-First stop is to the Bridal Veil Waterfall where you can live out your dreams of a natural outdoor shower and pretend you’re shooting your very own Herbal Essences advertisement.
-Then there’s a stop for lunch and after is on to the thermal springs where you’re left to your own devices and can swim and explore to your heart's content.
-The water is so blue it almost doesn’t look real!
+First stop is to the Bridal Veil Waterfall where you can live out your I'm A Celeb dreams of a natural outdoor shower and pretend you’re shooting your very own Herbal Essences ad.
+Next is a lunch stop and after is on to the thermal springs where you’re left to your own devices and can swim and explore to your heart's content.
+The water is so blue it almost doesn’t look real.

 Saturday Night Fever

 The nightlife in Valencia rivals that of even Madrid and Barcelona.
 Not limited to just a Saturday, there’s a buzz most nights of the week.
-Some of the top rated spots are Mya and L’Umbracle, Aquarella and the Ruzafa area.
+Some of the top-rated spots are Mya and L’Umbracle, Aquarella and anywhere within the Ruzafa area.
 Having been to all three, you have it on good authority that they absolutely deliver on a great night out.

 This is only the tip of the iceberg when it comes to what Valencia has to offer, the highlights if you will, and having spent five days there myself, I know for a fact that it won’t disappoint.